To mark National Clean Air Day (19th June), we’ve teamed up with National Trust Cymru and RSPB to …

 Nicotine addiction overwhelmingly begins in childhood – and family influence remains the strongest factor.
 Despite decades of progress …

 Nicotine works by creating a cycle in the brain.
-It gives a short burst of calm or focus – but that feeling wears off quickly, leaving the brain craving more.
+It gives a short burst of relief or pleasure.
+That feeling wears off quickly, leaving the brain craving more.

 That craving feels uncomfortable.
 It can cause stress, irritability or anxiety.
-So the person reaches for another vape or cigarette not to feel good, but to feel normal again.
+So the person reaches for another vape, pouch or cigarette not to feel good, but to feel normal again.

 That’s what makes nicotine so addictive.
 It doesn’t just create a habit it changes the way the brain responds to stress and comfort.
-Over time, the brain links vaping or smoking with relief, even if it’s only temporary.
+Over time, the brain links nicotine with relief, even if it’s only temporary.

 Your child may not be vaping for fun anymore.
 They may be vaping to stop feeling bad.
-That’s what addiction does and why it’s so important to offer support, not shame.
+That’s what addiction does and why it’s so important to offer support.

 Understanding this can help you respond with more patience especially when your child is struggling or slipping up.

-Not every young person who vapes or uses nicotine is addicted.
+Not every young person who uses nicotine is addicted.
 Some are experimenting.
-But here are signs that suggest it’s become a regular habit or dependency.
+But there are signs that suggest it’s become a regular habit or dependency.
 If you’re seeing a few of these, it’s likely their body and brain have started to depend on nicotine.

 They seem irritable or anxious when they haven’t used anything for a while